Business Torts

 They differ from a civil tort, because a civil tort is based on the injury of a person or property.
 A business tort focuses on the harm to a business’s interests.

-Contracts and Torts
+Contracts vs. Torts

 In business law, torts differ from contract disputes in that common law is the basis of legal action for a tort claim.
 That is, common law provides the rules for tort liability from wrongs committed.
 Contract law looks to the four corners of the written agreement for compliance or non-compliance.